GoogleCloudPlatform/spanner-migration-tool/docs/minimal/minimal.md

 ### Terminology

-Due to the complex nature of sharded migrations, Spanner migration tool uses some certain terminology to refer to different components of a sharded migration.
+Due to the complex nature of sharded migrations, Spanner migration tool uses certain terminology to refer to different components of a sharded migration.
 Below is a brief description of each -

 * **Physical shard**: A physical shard is an actual physical database instance with its unique IP endpoint.
-A physical shard can contain one more logical shard in it.
+A physical shard can contain one more logical shard(s) in it.
 It is identified by a combination of four things - IP, User, Password and Port.
 * **Logical shard**: A logical shard is a logical grouping of schema and data within a physical database instance.
 A physical database configuration + databaseName combination uniquely identifies a logical shard.
-* **Schema source**: A schema shard is a logical shard from which Harbourbridge would read the schema for conversion.
+* **Schema source**: A schema shard is a logical shard from which Spanner migration tool would read the schema for conversion.
 This needs to be explicitly defined by the user.
-Harbourbridge does not migrate data from this shard (unless this shard is also a data shard -- see below).
+Spanner migration tool does not migrate data from this shard (unless the schema source is also defined as a data shard -- see below).
-* **Data shard**: A data shard is a logical shard from which Harbourbridge will read data for migration from Spanner.
-A schema shard can also be a data shard.
-Harbourbridge expects the schema inside a data shard to be identical to the schema in the schema shard.
+* **Data shard**: A data shard is a logical shard from which Spanner migration tool will read data for migration and write to Spanner.
+A schema source can also be a data shard.
+Spanner migration tool expects the schema inside a data shard to be identical to the schema in the schema source.
 * **Sharded database** - A multi-endpoint, multi-shard (physical) setup, where each instance contains at-least one or more logical databases.
 Simply put, a sharded database is a set of physical shards (defined in [1] above).
 An instance is defined as a physical machine on which the source database is running.
 * **Streaming/Low Downtime/Minimal Downtime migration**: A migration in which data is streamed from the source via Datastream and migrated onto Spanner via Dataflow.
-Harbourbridge is used to perform schema conversions.
+Spanner migration tool is used to perform schema conversions and orchestrate the required resources.